Indianarmy234/Document-Controller-Dashboard-Power-BI/README.md

 The main objectives of this dashboard are:

-Monitor the overall document status across projects.
+Monitor the overall document status across projects.<br>
 Track document submissions and approvals.
 Identify rejected and overdue documents.
 Analyze documentation performance by project.